Chart Color Schemes

 Infrastructure

-Joyner has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Joyner has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Nine projects identified by AreaSearch are likely to impact the area, significantly influencing its performance.
-Key projects include Moreton Bay Central, also known as The Mill - Knowledge and Innovation Precinct, Elan, Les Hughes Sports Complex Master Plan Implementation, and Gateway to Bruce Upgrade (G2BU).
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely to impact the area.
+Key projects include Moreton Bay Central (The Mill) - Knowledge and Innovation Precinct, Elan, Les Hughes Sports Complex Master Plan Implementation, and Les Hughes Sports Complex - Netball Clubhouse.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.